 The Smurfette Principle: Does better than other Disney Renaissance Movies.
 Jane is Tarzan's prominent love interest.
 His mother Kala plays a big role in the story and his best friend Terk is also female (though voiced by Rosie O'Donnell leading to some Viewer Gender Confusion).
 Word of God confirms that Sabor the leopard is female too.

 Time Skip: Once from baby Tarzan to kid Tarzan, and then kid Tarzan to adult Tarzan.
 Both happen near a musical number, too - the first is immediately after "You'll Be In My Heart" and the second is during "Son Of Man".

 Translation By Volume: Clayton tries to get Tarzan to understand the world "gorilla" by shouting it at him.

-You and What Army?: Tarzan may have been a pest as a child, but a baboon herd, a whole herd of elephants, a whole herd of gorillas - once freed, at least - and a freaking rhino and hippo ally with him to stop Clayton and the hunters.
+You and What Army?: Tarzan may have been a pest as a child, but a baboon troop, a whole herd of elephants, a whole troop of gorillas - once freed, at least - and a freaking rhino and hippo ally with him to stop Clayton and the hunters.